Revolutionary NC

 Revolutionary Places to Visit

-From the site of the first official cry for independence from a colony at Historic Halifax to North Carolina's first capital at Tryon Palace in New Bern to Bath, our state's first town, you'll find them all in North Carolina.
+From the site of the first official cry for independence from a colony at Historic Halifax to the ruins of a colonial town built in the 1700s, you'll find them all in North Carolina!

 A Pre-Revolutionary Revolution